jarmokivekas/tuamk-thesis/doc/main.md

 The LO signal can leak through unintended paths into the LNA in the in the front-end, where it reflects back and is fed into the downconverter where it is mixed with itself and causes a DC signal in the downconverter's output.
-The interference can be even stronger it the LO leaks into the LNA's input and is therefore amplified before self-mixing.\cite{raman15}
+The interference can be even stronger if the LO leaks into the LNA's input and is therefore amplified before self-mixing.\cite{raman15}